mlilback/rc2SwiftClient/Issues.md

 * docker event stream can timeout. need to handle this (takes hours to happen)
 * if a dbserver image is updated, the dbdata volume still has the data in it. need to backup the sql and then restore it after creating a new volume.
 The rc2.last file created on first db run is there, which causes db container to fail.
 * Validate image versions of containers.
 If a current container is using rc2server/appserver:0.4.1 and we've just pulled 0.4.2, the container needs to be deleted and recreated with the newer image.
+* backup/preserve any locally installed R packages
+* need to be able to update packages over ones in docker image, remembered if container rebuilt. docker image with path in .libPaths(), includes rc2 package

 ## compute engine
 * compute engine barfs on markdown files with a space in their name